AlfonsoRReyes/ExData_Plotting1/README.md

 * Does each plot appear correct?
 * Does each set of R code appear to create the reference plot?

-# Making plots
+## Plot requirements

-For each plot you should
+For each plot you should:

 * Construct the plot and save it to a PNG file with a width of 480 pixels and a height of 480 pixels.